-Whilst that is quite-rightly changing on the modern scene, we wanted to take a moment to highlight some of the most famous female saxophonists of all time, from those pioneers in the early days of the through to contemporary favourites.
+Whilst that is quite-rightly changing on the modern jazz scene, we wanted to take a moment to highlight some of the most famous female saxophonists of all time, from those pioneers in the early days of the music through to contemporary favourites.

 Of course, there are many more we could have included, but I hope these ten will provide an interesting starting point for your own listening discoveries.